nstiles/awk/README.md

 # awk
  awk programming language book tutorial

-- This is just me running through the exercises in *The AWK Programming Language*
+This is simply me running through the exercises in *The AWK Programming Language*

 Written by:
 > Alfred V. Aho

 > Brian W. Kernighan

 > and

 > Peter J. Weinberger